ysyk2021/nurturing-empathy-with-ai-techniques-and-strategies-to-develop-empathy-with-artificial-intelligence/src/chapter-3-3.md

-# Setting Realistic Goals and Tracking Progress on Your Empathy Journey

 In this chapter, we will explore how to design an AI-powered empathy practice that is tailored to your unique needs and goals.
 By setting realistic goals and tracking your progress, you can develop your empathy skills in a way that is effective and sustainable.